► What are electric cars like to live with?

 Read Tim’s full Tesla Model S long-term test here

 Jake Groves on life with a Nissan Leaf: ‘Going electric is simple’

 ‘The instant torque, the guilt-free motoring in the city (even some priority parking spaces if you’re lucky) and the fact that my Leaf cost a pittance to run meant plenty of surprise and delight.
 It’s a simple life inside an EV – unplug, switch on and get going.
 The whole test, though, was a massive learning curve.
-You need apps like ZapMap to plan longer routes to new destinations once you’ve gotten to grips with what charging port your car has and how much juice it can take, an acceptance that not every charger will work seamlessly (or at all) and the knowledge that coasting in some cases may be more beneficial than leaning on brake regeneration when on the move.
+You need to plan longer routes to new destinations once you’ve got to grips with what charging port your car has and how much juice it can take, an acceptance that not every charger will work seamlessly (or at all) and the knowledge that coasting in some cases may be more beneficial than leaning on brake regeneration when on the move.’

 Read Jake’s full Nissan Leaf long-term test here

 James Taylor lived with a Mini Electric: ‘I coped – even without having proper home-charging’

 ‘Living with a Mini Electric for six months was fun, and I became fond of the car.
 The main drawback was my lack of home-charging capability.
 I live in a middle terrace without parking outside my house, and no way of fitting a wallbox.
 To charge the car, I needed to negotiate times with my neighbours that I could block their path and snake a lead through the kitchen window or letterbox into my kitchen or hallway.
 Charging through a three-pin plug is a process that takes more or less a full working day.
 Less of an issue while working from home in lockdown but a tricky hurdle otherwise.
 As a result, I would often avoid driving the car the day before a big trip to ensure I could start my journey on 100% battery, and that impacted my day-to-day life.
 On big motorway journeys, the car’s relatively low range meant I would need to plan ahead to use public charge points.’